Discontinuities cause essential spectrum on surfaces: Settings and results

 \begin{remark}[partitions and artificial discontinuities] Often a convenient way to work with systems like we have here is to assume, by definition, that there exists a finite partition \(\Omega\) of a full measure subset of \(\cM\) such that, for each \(\omega \in \Omega\), \(\cF\) restricted to \(\omega\) has no critical points, is injective and admits a \(\cC^r\) extension to \(\overline{\omega}\).
 We know that \(\Gamma \subset \bigcup_{\omega \in \Omega}\partial \omega \subset M\) but this might easily be a proper subset.
 We would like to assume that \(\Omega\) denotes the \emph{minimal partition} of \(\cM\) with the aforementioned properties.
 Unfortunately, for some systems, there might not be a unique such partition, e.g., a system which is smooth apart from a short ``slit'' as introduced in Section~\ref{sec:local-example}.
 In other words, working with such a definition can force artificial discontinuities to be introduced into the setting, an issue which we wish to avoid. \end{remark}

 \begin{remark}[comparison of estimates] The different bounds~\eqref{eq:Lambda} are more or less useful in different settings, as illustrated by the following: If \(\len{\gamma_k}\) is uniformly bounded, as is the case for the cocycle examples of Section~\ref{sec:cocycle}, then \(\Lambda_{BV} = \Lambda_{L^\infty,2}\); If \(\Jac{\gamma}{\cF^{k}} \equiv 1\), as could be arranged for a cocycle example of Section~\ref{sec:cocycle} by choosing the fibre map \(S(x,y)\) to be a circle rotation, then \(\Lambda_{BV} = \Lambda_{L^\infty,1}\); On the other hand, if there is contraction along \(\gamma_k\), for example a suitable piecewise smooth Anosov endomorphism, then \(\Lambda_{BV}\) will be strictly smaller than \(\Lambda_{L^\infty}\).
-However this framework is unsuitable for studying general systems with a contracting direction since one would need to consider the connection with anisotropic Banach spaces which permit distribution-like behaviour in the contracting direction. \end{remark}
+However this framework is unsuitable for studying general systems with a contracting direction since one would need to consider the connection with anisotropic Banach spaces which permit distribution-like behaviour in the contracting direction.
+Nevertheless, we expect that many ideas developed in this work, particularly defining linear functionals by integration, will be useful for tackling the hyperbolic case. \end{remark}

+\begin{remark}[Quasi-Hölder spaces] Other than the BV spaces \cite{Liverani13, Thomine11}, relevant examples of Banach spaces used to prove a spectral gap for the transfer operator associated to multidimensional expanding maps with singularities are the quasi-H\"older spaces introduced in \cite{Saussol00}.
+By \cite[Proposition 3.4]{Saussol00} these spaces are continuously injected into \(L^{\infty}\), therefore Theorem \ref{thm:main} applies in this case with the second lower bound. \end{remark}